 GEM is a groundbreaking initiative.
-From the scientific perspective, it has completely blown me away with the extent and level of development of the tools such as the OpenQuake, and how GEM has managed to grow over the years.
+From the scientific perspective, I am impressed with the extent and level of development of the tools such as OpenQuake.

 Rosa Sobradelo Willis Towers Watson, UK

 Our partnership with GEM expanded in-house expertise on earthquake risk and strengthened our overall internal and external risk management processes.
 We hope to continue this productive collaboration in the years to come.